Periodic trajectories in P-time event graphs and the non-positive circuit weight problem: Conclusions

 \section{Conclusions}

-The present paper shows the connection between two problems: the PIC-NCP, and the \if 0\IEEE \fi problem of finding all periods of the admissible $d$-periodic trajectories for a P-TEG, for all $d\in\nat$.
+The present paper shows the connection between two problems: the PIC-NCP, and the problem of finding, given a natural number $d$, the set of all real numbers $\lambda$ such that there exists a $d$-periodic trajectory of period $\lambda$ that is consistent for a P-TEG.
 Indeed, based on their description in the max-plus algebra, we formulate the second problem as a particular instance of the first one.
 Moreover, we prove that the solution set of the second problem is invariant with respect to $d$.
 In a related paper~\cite{zorzenon2021nonpositive}, we have suggested an algorithm that solves the PIC-NCP in time complexity $\pazocal{O}(n^4)$, where $n$ is the number of nodes in the graph; this proves that the existence of consistent $d$-periodic trajectories can be checked in strongly polynomial time $\pazocal{O}(n^4)$, where $n$ is the number of transitions of a P-TEG with initially $0$ or $1$ token per place.
 Since every P-TEG can be transformed into one with at most $1$ initial token per place, a consequence is that the same property can be checked in generic P-TEGs in time complexity $\pazocal{O}(\bar{n}^4)$, where $\bar{n}$ is defined in~\eqref{eq:PTEGtransformation}.
+In future work, we aim at assessing, through numerical simulations, the advantages of the algorithm proposed in~\cite{zorzenon2021nonpositive} in terms of execution time, and at extending its applicability to safe P-time Petri nets.

 \if 1\IEEE \else \fi